Aloe Aristata Care: How to Grow Lace Aloe

-The Lace Aloe, or Aloe aristata plant is a low-growing plant, which is mostly found in South Africa.
+The Lace Aloe, or Aloe aristata (recently reclassed as Aristaloe aristata) plant is a low-growing hardy succulent, which is mostly found in South Africa.
 It has fleshy, soft-spined dark green leaves, which have white bumps.
 As the weather changes, the leaves tend to change color and orange-red flowers grow on the long stems.

-Even though this plant is different from other aloe plants and looks more like a haworthia, it’s still an amazing houseplant and can even be grown in a greenhouse.
+Even though this plant is different from other aloes and looks more like a haworthia, it’s still an amazing houseplant and can even be grown in a greenhouse.
 It’s the perfect plant to add to your xeriscape garden.

 Read more to find all about the Aloe aristata plant and what you need to do to take care of it.

 Lace Aloe (also known as torch plant) may be small in size, but it is one of the strongest aloe plants.
 Also known as torch plant, this plant is resilient and easy to grow in almost all types of weather and growing conditions.
 It used to be classed in the Aloe genus, but has since been reclassed into Aristaloe.